 - Keep it fresh.
 Dump the jar daily, then rinse and refill it.
 Repeat until you go at least a couple of days without finding more dead gnats in the trap.

 Gnat Traps for Houseplants

-You can also make your own by wrapping a long stick with double-sided tape.
+For fungus flies and gnats that swarm near your houseplants, make a homemade sticky trap by wrapping a long stick with double-sided tape.
+(Or use a store-bought version.)
 Insert the stick into the plant’s soil where it will catch gnats.
 Replace it as needed.